Christian Book Reviews

 Roberta Roberts, 'Is That You Lord'

-I have not completed reading this book so it is a little hard to fully review.
+I wasn’t able to complete reading this book.
 However, I have read through much of it and flicked through other parts.
-This is subtitled, 'practical methods for learning spiritual discernment' and it really is a pretty neat book.
-This book helps us discern what is God's voice in the many situations our lives face.
+This is subtitled, ‘practical methods for learning spiritual discernment’ and it really is a pretty neat book.
+This book helps us discern what is God’s voice in the many situations our lives face.
 This is Biblical and practical and has an easy read through its 11 chapters.
-The one area I would improve (personally speaking) is simply the hybrid typeface which doesn't make reading a great pleasure!
+The one area I would improve (personally speaking) is simply the hybrid typeface which doesn’t make reading a great pleasure!

 Kerry & Chris Shook, 'One month to live'